 to 100.
 The dots show the number of cells in each percolating

 cluster.
-The slope of a line fitted to these dots is about 1.85,
+The slope of a line fitted to these dots is often near 1.85,

-which indicates that the percolating cluster is, in fact, fractal when
+which suggests that the percolating cluster is, in fact, fractal when

 In Section ?? we showed that the Rule 18 CA produces a fractal.
 Can you find other 1-D CAs that produce fractals?